okviz/okviz.github.io/_mydocs/calendar-pro/options/cells/data-color.md

 order:              /calendar-pro/options/cell-appearance/data-color
 internal:           fill
 ---
-The **Data color** parameter defines the background color of cells containing data.
+The **Data color** option defines the background color of cells containing data.

 The **Default value** is **Empty**.